Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 114: Boundaries: How to set them and why they’re so important.

-Send us a text Boundaries exist, regardless of whether we're conscious of them or not.
-The first place we experience them is in our own home, and the way they are created, managed and enforced can set us up for a lifetime of ...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Boundaries exist, regardless of whether we're conscious of them or not.
+The first place we experience them is in our own home, and the way they are created, managed and enforced can set us up for a lifetime of healthy relationships, or difficulty coping with other humans.
+In this episode Susie and I discuss what a boundary is, how we uncover our own boundaries and create and uphold healthy ones within…

 Listen to the Episode